Skip to content

 ├── root.crt # Root CA certificate

-├── root.key # Root CA private key
+├── root.key # Root CA private key (optional when using external CA)

 ├── intermediate.crt # Intermediate CA certificate (signed by root)